W-Wu/HAS_CNF/README.md

 </div>

+This repository contains code for the following two papers:
+- Modelling Variability in Human Annotator Simulation [Findings of ACL 2024]
-Code for ''It HAS to be Subjective: Human Annotator Simulation via Zero-shot Density Estimation''.
-Please read our paper [[arXiv](https://arxiv.org/abs/2310.00486)] for detailed descriptions of the proposed human annotator simulation (HAS) method.
+- It HAS to be Subjective: Human Annotator Simulation via Zero-shot Density Estimation [[arXiv](https://arxiv.org/abs/2310.00486)]

+Please read our paper for detailed descriptions of the proposed human annotator simulation (HAS) method.

 ## Dependencies
 PyTorch==1.11.1